Stroke - risk factors

 - Your age.
 The risk of stroke goes up with age.

 - Your genes and race.
 If your parents had a stroke, you are at higher risk.
 African Americans, Mexican Americans, American Indians, Hawaiians, and some Asian Americans also have a higher risk.
+Also, some families pass on traits that make them more likely to have blood clots.

 - Diseases such as cancer, chronic kidney disease, autoimmune diseases, and some types of arthritis.